rhblind/drf-haystack/docs/01_intro.rst

 .. note::

-    Make sure you specify the `base_name` attribute when wiring up the view in the router.
+    Make sure you specify the `basename` attribute when wiring up the view in the router.
     Since we don't have any single `model` for the view, it is impossible for the router to automatically figure out the base name for the view.